Operation of Model Aircraft

 Do I need to be a member of a club or association to operate a model aircraft?

-Permitted types of model aircraft can fly recreationally within either designated area without being a member of a club; however you must fly in accordance with CASA safety regulations https://www.casa.gov.au/ and it is recommended that users either have MAAA membership or your home liability insurance extended to cover your activity within the Adelaide Park Lands (and have evidence of this with you when flying).
+Permitted types of model aircraft can fly recreationally in Victoria Park (Park 16) without being a member of a club; however you must fly in accordance with CASA safety regulations and it is recommended that users either have MAAA or AMAS membership or your home liability insurance extended to cover your activity within the Adelaide Park Lands (and have evidence of this with you when flying).

-Organised model aircraft users (and individuals using approved FPV’s) must be a member of an licensed club or association to fly model aircraft and drones in the designated area of Park 21, and only where an activity licence has been granted to that club or association via the available application process (see below).
+Organised model aircraft users (and individuals using approved FPV’s) must be a member of an licensed club or association that has been granted permission from CASA to fly model aircraft and drones in the designated area of Walyu Yarta (Park 21), and only where an activity licence has been granted to that club or association via the available application process (see below).

 Why is there an application process and how can my club or association apply?